 Whichever way you choose to interact with RS, our award-winning RS Customer Services team is on hand to provide help and support to more than 900,000 customers when they need it most

 Open 24 hours a day, seven days a week, 365 days a year, the RS Customer Services division is crucial to helping customers get the MRO products and services they need.
-Based in Corby, around 100 employees take an average of 75,000 customer enquiries each month – via phone calls, live chat or email.
+Based in Corby, the team take an average of 75,000 customer enquiries each month – via phone calls, live chat or email.

-"The overall goal of the Customer Services team is to make RS as easy to do business with as possible"Emma Botfield, Director of Customer & Sales Operations, RS Components
+"The overall goal of the Customer Services team is to make RS as easy to do business with as possible"Emma Botfield, Managing Director for UK & Ireland, RS Components

-“The overall goal of the Customer Services team is to make RS as easy to do business with as possible by having a highly engaged and happy team; all research shows that the more engaged and happy your employees are, the better the customer-experience and the easier an organisation is to do business with,” says Emma Botfield, Emma Botfield, Director of Customer & Sales Operations at RS Components.
-“We’ve won awards because of our customer and employee focus, including the Customer Services Award at the 2018 Forum Innovation Awards.
+“The overall goal of the Customer Services team is to make RS as easy to do business with as possible,” says Emma Botfield, Managing Director for UK & Ireland at RS.
+“We’ve won awards because of our customer service and employee focus.
 There has been a huge amount of development of our people to help drive an effortless experience for customers when they get in touch with us.”

 According to Botfield, this ‘effortless experience’ comes down to two key factors.
 First, customers can interact with RS through the channel that suits them best – where there is a local need the RS Local branch is available or if email is preferred choice that is suitable for non-urgent enquries or through live chat or telephone for instant answers.
 “We have also improved our support pages on the RS website as we know lots of customers want to self-serve,” says Botfield.
 “Since the changes we have received lots of positive feedback as to how much easier it is to find information, so we’re helping customers to help themselves, and then being available through other channels for more complex enquiries.”

-"We provide a personal service so people talk with a human being, based in the UK, who can answer their query"Emma Botfield, Director of Customer & Sales Operations, RS Components
+"We provide a personal service so people talk with a human being, based in the UK, who can answer their query"Emma Botfield, Managing Director for UK & Ireland, RS Components

 The second factor is that the team dealing with these queries – everything from ordering products to navigating the RS website and product and technical questions – have to be able to deal with these questions and give customers the answers they need.